This document will teach you how to generate, email, and edit documents in Salesforce Classic.

 During the configuration of S-Docs, you added an S-Docs related list to the objects that you wanted to use with S-Docs.
 The documents we just generated in our example are now in this related list.
 We can click the icons in the “View” or “Email” columns to download or email these documents.

 Note that generating multiple documents with the same template for the same record will not result in these documents being overwritten; in our Paul Allen example, if we were to generate the golf invitation 10 more times, there would be 11 different golf invitation documents in the S-Docs table on the Paul Allen page.
 We could delete some of these by clicking Del under the Action column.

 If Auto Create Salesforce Attachment and Link to Record is checked under Document Options in the template editor (it is checked by default), our generated document will be included in the "Notes & Attachments" related list.
 We can click View to download and view a document in this list.

 Additionally, note that if the Auto Create Salesforce Attachment and Link to Record box is not checked, documents in the S-Docs related list will be regenerated each time they are opened.
-For example, if this box was not checked for an account summary template, and you opened an account summary document from 6 months ago, the document would be regenerated and the current account info would be displayed, rather than the account info from 6 months ago.
+For example, if this box was not checked for an account summary template, and you opened an account summary document from 6 months ago, the document would be regenerated with the current account info rather than the account info from 6 months ago.

 We see that this box is checked for the account summary template, but not the golf invitation template.
 Thus, only the account summary document appears in the "Notes & Attachments" related list.